 When generated

-This primitive is generated by the SME as a response to an MLME-EPCSPRIACCESSENABLE.indication primitive.
+This primitive is generated by the SME as a response to an MLME-EPCSPRIACCESSENABLE.indication primitive (#16573) or a request to transmit a response in an unsolicited mode (i.e. unsolicited response).

 Effect of receipt

-This primitive initiates transmission of an EPCS Priority Access Enable Response frame to the peer MAC entity that requested the change to EPCS priority access.
+This primitive initiates transmission of an EPCS Priority Access Enable Response frame to the peer MAC entity that requested the change to EPCS priority access (#16573) or to a peer MAC entity with a EPCS priority access service to modify the parameters of the service.

 EPCS Priority Access Enable Response frame format